 If you don't see your question here, chat with us or leave a message using the prompt at the bottom of the screen.
-We'll respond to your email and we may even add it to this list!
+We'll respond ASAP and we may even add it to this list!

 If you are at work, your problem likely has to do with interference between proxy servers.
 You are attempting to log in through the Chestnut Hill College proxy server, and the proxy server where you work is not allowing it.
 Ask someone in your IT department to allow access by making an exception for: library.chc.edu

-Use the same credentials you use for your CHC email, that is, your username is usually LastNameAndFirstInitial.
+Answer: Use the same credentials you use for your CHC email, that is, your username is usually LastNameAndFirstInitial.
 Do NOT include the "@CHC.edu" ending.
 Your password will be the same as your email password.
-A more complete explanation can be found here.

-Your website confuses me.
-Just tell me how to find what I need for my paper!
+Question: Your website confuses me...
+How do I find what I need for my paper?

-Do I need to bring books back to the library to renew them?"
+Question: Do I need to bring items back to the library to renew them?

-No, you can call or email us, or contact us via the chat prompts at the bottom of our web pages.
+Answer: No, you can ask at the circulation desk (with or without the item), call, email, or contact us via the chat prompts at the bottom of our web pages.
 If there is a hold on the book, we will ask you to return it; otherwise we will reply with your new due date.

-Do I need my student ID to take a book out?
+Question: Do I need my student ID to take a book out?
 I lost my ID.
 Can I provide my student ID number or my name?
-Thank you!"

 EBSCO eBooks are compatible with the following eBook Readers: